Arsenal 3-0 Chelsea (Alexis Sánchez 11, Walcott 14, Özil 40)

 Rostov halted a run of three consecutive defeats, despite Aleksandr Erokhin being given his marching orders with seven minutes left.

 Excelsior 1-3 PSV Eindhoven (Bruins 26pen; Narsingh 21, Luuk de Jong 45+2, Pröpper 83)

 Davy Pröpper’s third goal in three days sealed PSV’s 13th straight away win – an Eredivisie record.
 Siem de Jong joined his brother Luuk on the pitch in an official match for the first time when he replaced Andrés Guardado in the closing stages.

-Kamil Glik pounced after Angers failed to clear a corner and then had the shot that visiting keeper Mathieu Michel pushed against Dickson Nwakaeme and in.
-Monaco were without Radamel Falcao due to the head blow he sustained in the 4-0 loss to OGC Nice on Wednesday.
+Kamil Glik pounced after Angers failed to clear a corner and then fired the shot that visiting keeper Mathieu Michel pushed against Dickson Nwakaeme and in.
+Monaco were without Radamel Falcao due to the head blow he sustained in the 4-0 loss to Nice on Wednesday.